We use cookies for analytics to improve your experience. Privacy Policy

 Serving France's Silicon Valley — where semiconductors, clean energy, and deep-tech innovation converge in the heart of the Alps.

 Grenoble hosts 40,000 technology jobs, four international research facilities, and the headquarters of STMicroelectronics and Schneider Electric.
-When a semiconductor company needs IP licensing structured for both European and Gulf markets, or a cleantech startup needs venture capital documentation that a general commercial lawyer would get wrong, our Grenoble avocats deliver the specialist counsel this ecosystem demands.
+When a semiconductor company needs IP licensing structured for both European and Gulf markets, or a cleantech startup needs venture capital documentation that a general commercial lawyer would get wrong, our Grenoble consultants deliver the specialist counsel this ecosystem demands.
 We are the only internationally networked firm with permanent presence here — connecting France's premier innovation hub directly to investors and partners in Paris, Dubai, and Riyadh.

 The legal work in Grenoble is different from other French cities.
 R&D collaboration agreements between CEA-LETI and private industry require careful IP co-ownership structuring.
 Export control compliance for dual-use semiconductor technology is non-negotiable.
 Employment contracts for internationally recruited engineers must navigate French labour law's specific protections while remaining competitive with Silicon Valley offers.
-Our avocats handle all of this daily, and when a matter requires Paris court appearances or ICC arbitration, our headquarters is three hours away by TGV.
+Our consultants handle all of this daily, and when a matter requires Paris court appearances or ICC arbitration, our headquarters is three hours away by TGV.

 Office Details